nikpatil2123/crop-prediction-app/README.md

             }
             ```
         - The response will include the predicted crop and confidence score.

+        - POST /fertilizer

+         Request Body: Same as /
+         The response will include fertilizer recommendations.
+         POST /pesticide

+         Request Body: Same as /
+         The response will suggest suitable pesticides.
+         POST `/irrigation`

+         Request Body: Same as /
+         The response will provide an irrigation schedule.
+         POST `/climate-impact`

+         Request Body: Same as /
+         The response will analyze the impact of climate parameters on crop health.

 ### Running the React Frontend
 1. **Start the React App**